Mikhail42/WaveletAnalys/README.md

 You can't distrubute resources folder and my pdf files.
 Use it folder only for test this program.
 Use my pdf files only for understand this project.

 <h2>Compiling</h2>
 I used Scala IDE (current version: 4.6) and Scala (current version: 2.12.2).
 If you use Scala 2.11 and down, you can use '-optimise' parameter.
 You can use also Intellij Idea or Netbeans with Scala plugin.
-For build this app, use <b>sbt</b> (current version: 0.13.15): </b>sbt package</b> and <b>sbt run</b>.
+For build this app, use <b>sbt</b> (current version: 0.13.15): <b>sbt package</b> and <b>sbt run</b>.
+If you have problem with jai_*.jar, add jars from lib folder.

 <h2>Debug</h2>
 For logs, use program arguments